DocNow/notebooks/README.md

-This repository contains various Jupyter notebooks used for sharing ideas and testing things out.
+This repository contains various Jupyter notebooks used by the DocNow team for sharing and testing out ideas and code.
 They are written to run under Anaconda's Python 3 environment.

-To run these you'll need to:
+To use them you'll need to:

-* install [anaconda] for Python 3
+* install [Anaconda] for Python 3
 * create an environment: `conda create --name docnow-notebooks anaconda`
 * activate it: `source activate docnow-notebooks`
 * install dependencies: `pip install -r requirements.txt`